CivicSpleen/ambry/doc/source/building_bundles/configuring_sources.rst

 Configuring Sources
 ===================

-In the :ref:`last section <configure_bundle>` we created a new bundle and  set the basic metadata.
+In the :ref:`last section <bundle_configuration>` we created a new bundle and  set the basic metadata.
 Now we can configure sources and use the Loader class to create tables and load them with data.

 Source File Entries
 *******************